Bug report #19652

 I don't know if those files are supposed to be part of the standard Windows 10 build or not but the qgis package should either check for them or just include them.
 I see the files msvcp100.dll and msvcr100.dll were included.

-#2 Updated by Mark Wilkinson almost 2 years ago
+#2 Updated by Mark Wilkinson over 4 years ago

 - Assignee set to Jürgen Fischer